Universal – Cognition and Learning

 SEND Code of Practice

 ‘Support for learning difficulties may be required when children and young people learn at a slower pace than their peers, even with appropriate differentiation.
-Learning difficulties cover a wide range of needs, including moderate learning difficulties (MLD), and severe learning difficulties (SLD), where children and young people are likely to need support in all areas of the curriculum and associated difficulties with mobility and communication, through to profound and multiple learning difficulties (PMLD), where children and young people are likely to have severe and complex learning difficulties as well as a physical disability or sensory impairment.
+Learning difficulties cover a wide range of needs, including moderate learning difficulties (MLD) and severe learning difficulties (SLD).
+This is where children and young people are likely to need support in all areas of the curriculum and associated difficulties with mobility and communication, through to profound and multiple learning difficulties (PMLD), where children and young people are likely to have severe and complex learning difficulties as well as a physical disability or sensory impairment.
 Specific learning difficulties (SpLD), affect one or more specific aspects of learning.
 This encompasses a range of conditions such as dyslexia, dyscalculia and dyspraxia.’
 Code of Practice, 6.30 and 6.31.

 Children and young people say: